 A conference on marine biodiversity in the Mediterranean

 Join us this Thursday, June 8—World Oceans Day—for the presentation of the BioDivMed 2023 Scientific Mission.
-This conference on marine biodiversity in the Mediterranean will be presented at Planet Ocean in Montpellier by David Mouillot, a marine biology researcher at the MARBEC laboratory at the University of Montpellier, in the presence of Philippe Augé, President of the University of Montpellier, Alicia Dalongeville and Benjamin Allégrini (SpyGen), Pierre Boissery (Water Agency) and sailors, and Anthony Maire (EDF).
+This conference on marine biodiversity in the Mediterranean will be presented at Planet Ocean in Montpellier by David Mouillot, a marine biology researcher at the MARBEC laboratory at the University of Montpellier, in the presence of Philippe Augé, President of the University of Montpellier; Alicia Dalongeville and Benjamin Allégrini (SpyGen); Pierre Boissery (Water Agency) and the sailors, as well as Anthony Maire (EDF).
 Far from being a simple presentation of techniques and results, this conference will be structured around five short presentations, each followed by a discussion with the audience.

 © Greg Lecoeur